 Happy Pi Day!
-By the time March comes around each year, there's always room to honor the number π in the math classroom.
+By the time March comes around each year, there's always room to honor the number \(\pi\) in the math classroom.
 Consider taking a break from the traditional lesson plan and incorporating some fun into your curriculum on or around March 14.

 Pi Day Projects for High School

 We know that when it comes to celebrating Pi Day, your options are endless.
 (Much like \(\pi\)'s decimal expansion!)
-So, we compiled some of our favorite Pi Day activities for high school students below to help you celebrate the joy of π.
+So, we compiled some of our favorite Pi Day activities for high school students below to help you celebrate the joy of \(\pi\).

 1. Outdoor Circle Activity